awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 1. In the endpoint section, choose **Add endpoint**\.
 For **System name**, enter **Cisco TelePresence**\.

-1. Enter a friendly name, which can be used by the customer to identify the device\.
+1. Enter a friendly name, which can be used to control the Cisco endpoint using your voice\.
+For example, "Alexa, turn on <friendly name>\."
 Enter an optional description\.

-1. Choose **Cisco TelePresence model** and specify the IP address or hostname of your Cisco TelePresence endpoint\.
+1. Choose **Cisco TelePresence model** and specify the endpoint URL of your Cisco TelePresence endpoint\.
+For example, "http://10\.0\.1\.42"\.

 1. Choose the Alexa for Business room where the Cisco TelePresence endpoint is located and choose **Add**\.